 The Centre for Ibero-American Studies at Heidelberg University (IAZ) invites researchers on discourse markers in Romance languages to take part in the 4th International Symposium “Discourse Markers in Romance Languages: A Contrastive Approach”, which will be held from May 6 to 9, 2015 in Heidelberg (Germany).

 The Heidelberg Symposium is one of a series of conferences on discourse markers in Romance languages (Madrid, 2010; Buenos Aires, 2011; Campinas, 2012) and aims to build on the previous events.
 With its contrastive focus, the symposium serves as a platform for internationally renowned linguists, and particularly for young researchers, to exchange views and ideas and broaden their research perspectives.

 Presentations within theme sessions may be held in Spanish, Portuguese, French or Italian.
-Plenary lectures will be held in English.
+Plenary lectures will be held in English and Spanish.

 Here you can download the conference reader (pdf).

 "What can a constructional perspective on language contribute to an understanding of “periphery” and pragmatic markers that occur there?"

 - CHANGE OF PROGRAMME: José Portolés, Universidad Autónoma de Madrid

 "Criterios de descripción de los marcadores discursivos.
 La importancia de la escritura"